Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

 # Introduction To Value Types In Solidity

 Solidity is an object-oriented, high-level language for creating smart contracts.
 Smart contracts are small computer programs that are replicated and processed on all computers on the Ethereum network without a central coordinator.
-There are various data types in solidity, and the value type is one of them.
+There are various data types in Solidity, and the value type is one of them.
 In this blog, we will be looking at some of the value types in solidity.

 # What is a Value Type?

-Value type is a type that holds the data directly in the memory owned by it.
+A value type is a type that holds the data directly in the memory owned by it.
 Variables of these types are always passed by value, meaning that they are always copied when assigned to another variable or passed into a function.
 The following types are value types in solidity:

 * Booleans